-HIST 101, World History to 1700, fits well into the "Language, Philosophy, and Culture" foundational component area.
+HIST 102, World History Since 1700, fits well into the "Language, Philosophy, and Culture" foundational component area.
 The central theme of the course focuses on how ideas, values, beliefs, and other aspects of culture express and affected the human experience in the past.
 Moreover, the course does not emphasize one particular society over the others, but instead provides students with a truly global framework for the concepts presented in this class.
 The course also stresses the process of intellectual and artistic creation in the past, once again within a global context.
 Finally, the course also provides an excellent vehicle in which to promote Critical Thinking Skills, Communication Skills, Social Responsibility, and Personal Responsibility.
 This course, in short, will provide an excellent and effective means to deliver the key goals of the "Language, Philosophy, and Culture" Foundational Component Area.
-STUDENT LEARNING OUTCOME ALIGNMENT FORM Language, Philosophy and Culture Course Prefix/Number: HIST 101 Course Title: World History to 1700 Core Objective: Critical Thinking CT1: Students will be able to evaluate evidence in analysis, interpretation or arguments Course SLO(s): 1) Students will analyze the validity of primary documents concerning cultural, political, social, and economic developments in world history to 1700 in terms of accuracy and bias.
-2) Students analyze the causes and results of events in world history to 1700 and analyze their cultural, economic, social, and political ramifications Learning Activities: Classroom lectures, classroom discussion, and reading assignments Means of Assessment: Embedded questions in selected tests for each item within both Course SLOs.
-Core Objective: Critical Thinking CT2: Students will be able to synthesize varied components of information to form a rational conclusion.
-Course SLO(s): 1) Students will explain the major cultural, political, social economic developments in world history to 1700, especially in terms of their influence on the human experience.
-2) Students will study diverse primary documents from throughout the world and use the information therein to construct valid explanations for the major cultural, political, social, and economic developments in world history to 1700.
-Learning Activities: Classroom lectures, classroom discussion, and reading assignments Means of Assessment: Embedded questions in selected tests for each item within both Course SLOs.
-Core Objective: Communication C1: Students will express ideas in written, visual or oral forms to a range of diverse audiences in multiple settings.
-Course SLO(s): Students will write, revise, and express themselves in written essays on tests on World History to 1700.
-Learning Activities: Lectures, classroom discussions, and practice essay-writing exercises Means of Assessment: Embedded essay questions on selected tests Core Objective: Social Responsibility SR1: Students will demonstrate an understanding of different cultural perspectives.
-Course SLO(s): 1) Students discuss broad cultural and social issues, including those affecting diverse groups throughout the world to 1700, from a historical perspective.
-2) Students will think critically about World History to 1700 and apply the historical process to the understanding of current issues.
-Learning Activities: Reading assignments and classroom discussions Means of Assessment: Embedded questions on selected tests Core Objective: Personal Responsibility PR1: Students will demonstrate an understanding of ethical standards as applied to decision-making Course SLO(s): 1) Students discuss and critique the ethical standards that influenced the decisions of leaders throughout the world from prehistoric times to 1700.
-2) Students discuss and critique the ethical lessons and guidelines provided by intellectuals and artists in their work from prehistoric times to 1700 Learning Activities: Classroom discussions and reading assignments Means of Assessment: Embedded questions on selected tests for each item within both Course SLOs.
-Additional objectives at the discretion of the department.
+STUDENT LEARNING OUTCOME ALIGNMENT FORM Language, Philosophy and Culture Course Prefix/Number: HIST 102 Course Title: World History Since 1700 Core Objective: Critical Thinking CT1: Students will be able to evaluate evidence in analysis, interpretation or arguments Course SLO(s): 1) Students will analyze the validity of primary documents concerning cultural, political, social, and economic developments in world history since 1700 in terms of accuracy and bias.
+2) Students analyze the causes and results of events in world history since 1700 and analyze their cultural, economic, social, and political ramifications Learning Activities: Classroom lectures, classroom discussion, and reading assignments Means of Assessment: Embedded questions in selected tests for each item within both Course SLOs Core Objective: Critical Thinking CT2: Students will be able to synthesize varied components of information to form a rational conclusion.
+Course SLO(s): 1) Students will explain the major cultural, political, social economic developments in world history since 1700, especially in terms of their influence on the human experience.
+2) Students will use the information from diverse primary documents from throughout the world to construct valid explanations for the major cultural, political, social, and economic developments in world history since 1700.
+Learning Activities: Classroom lectures, classroom discussion, and reading assignments Means of Assessment: Embedded questions in selected tests for each item within both Course SLOs Core Objective: Communication C1: Students will express ideas in written, visual or oral forms to a range of diverse audiences in multiple settings.
+Course SLO(s): Students will express themselves effectively in written essays on tests on World History since 1700.
+Learning Activities: Lectures, classroom discussions, and practice essay-writing exercises Means of Assessment: Embedded essay questions on selected tests, graded according to a rubric.
+Core Objective: Social Responsibility SR1: Students will demonstrate an understanding of different cultural perspectives.
+Course SLO(s): Students will use information about World History since 1700 and apply the historical process to the understanding of current issues Learning Activities: Reading assignments and classroom discussions Means of Assessment: Embedded questions, which will require application of information on world history to the understanding of current issues, on selected tests Core Objective: Personal Responsibility PR1: Students will demonstrate an understanding of ethical standards as applied to decision-making Course SLO(s): 1) Students will critique the ethical standards that influenced the decisions of leaders throughout the world from 1700 to the present day.
+2) Students will critique the ethical lessons and guidelines provided by intellectuals and artists in their work from 1700 to the present day.
+Learning Activities: Classroom discussions and reading assignments Means of Assessment: Embedded questions on selected tests for each item within both Course SLOs Additional objectives at the discretion of the department.